Berndt Robert Gustaf Stackelberg: Governor of St. Barthélemy

-Stackelberg served as governor of the Swedish colony of St. Barthélemy in the West Indies from February 14, 1812, to October 20, 1816.
+Stackelberg served as governor of the Swedish colony of St. Barthélemy in the West Indies from 14 February 1812 to 20 October 1816.

-En 1784, l'île de Saint-Barthélemy est cédée par Louis XVI au roi Gustave III de Suède contre un droit d'entrepôt à Göteborg.
-En 1877, l’ile est rétrocédée à la France par le roi Charles XIII de Suède et est rattachée à l'île française la Guadeloupe le 16 mars 1878.

 Swedish chargé d'affaires in Washington

 Having returned to Sweden, Stackelberg resigned his commission in the Scanian Carabineers.
-Brevetted colonel in 1818 and commissioned colonel of the General Staff in 1819.
-The following year he was appointed Swedish chargé d'affaires in Washington.
-Promoted to adjutant-general 1828 while in diplomatic service.
-He presented his credentials in Washington, November 14, 1819, and took leave June 6, 1832.
+Brevetted colonel in 1818 and commissioned colonel of the General Staff in 1819, he was the following year he appointed Swedish chargé d'affaires in Washington.
+Subsequently promoted to adjutant-general 1828 while in diplomatic service.
+He presented his credentials in Washington on 14 November 1819 and took leave from 6 June 1832.

 Family life

-Stackelberg remained unmarried and died November 10, 1845, in Stockholm, Sweden.
+Stackelberg remained unmarried and died on 10 November 1845 in Stockholm, Sweden.